Ford unveils new line of Broncos

-(Gray News) – The Bronco is back after a nearly 25-year production hiatus.
+The Bronco is back after a nearly 25-year production hiatus.

 Ford unveiled its new line of the SUV during an online event Monday night.